-- (1) Eligibility.
+- Eligibility.
 Any canoe club on the Island of Oahu is eligible for membership in the Corporation.
-A qualified canoe club is defined as a club duly organized under the laws of the State of Hawaii and registered with the Department of Commerce and Consumer Affairs. - (2) Classification of Membership.
-The Corporation shall have three classes of membership: Active Members, Associate Members, and Inactive Members. - (a) Active Members: An eligible club who participates in regatta races and other Corporation sponsored races.
+A qualified canoe club is defined as a club duly organized under the laws of the State of Hawaii. and must be registered and in good standing with the Department of Commerce and Consumer Affairs. - (2) Classification of Membership.
+The Corporation shall have four classes of membership: Active Members, Associate Members, Affiliate Members and Inactive Members. - (a) Active Members: An eligible club who participates in regatta races and other Corporation sponsored races.
 An active member in good standing has the right to vote on matters submitted to a vote of the members. - (b) Associate Members: An eligible club who does not participate in regatta races, but may, at the invitation of the Corporation, participate in other races sponsored by the Corporation.
-An associate member in good standing may speak on any issue but may not vote. - (c) Inactive Members: An eligible club who, due to unusual circumstances, may request in writing to be placed on inactive status.
-An inactive club relinquishes their voting rights. - (3) Application for New Membership.
-All applications for membership shall be submitted to the Secretary, using the application form provided for this purpose, together with the non-refundable application fee (if any, as established by the Board) and one year dues.
-No person shall be admitted as a member without the person's consent. - (4) New Club Qualifications and Requirements. - (a) Every qualified applicant eligible for membership shall be admitted as a member of the Corporation upon two-thirds (2/3) vote of the Board of Directors. - (b) Application forms cannot be changed except at the annual meeting of the Board or at another duly called meeting held for that purpose. - (c) Applications for membership can be submitted for consideration only during the months of November, December, January and February. - (5) Qualifications for Active Club Membership. - (a) It is required that an active new club carry a minimum of six (6) crews to be accepted as a new active club.
-An active club must carry a minimum of six (6) crews in order to maintain their active status. - (b) It is recommended that each club sponsor or co-sponsor a sanctioned regatta or long distance race each year.
+An associate member in good standing may speak on any issue but may not vote. - (c) Affiliate Members: An eligible club who does not participate in regatta races, but may, at the invitation of the Corporation, participate in other races sponsored by the Corporation.
+An affiliate member in good standing may speak on any issue but may not vote. - (d) Inactive Members: An eligible club who shall not participate in any races sponsored by the Corporation.
+An Inactive member in good standing may speak on any issue but may not vote. - (3) Application for Membership.
+All applications for membership shall be submitted to the President, using the membership application form OH21 - Membership Application, together with the non-refundable application fee of five hundred (\$500) dollars.
+No person shall be admitted as a member without the person's consent. - (4) New Club Qualifications and Requirements. - (a) Every qualified applicant eligible for membership shall be admitted as a member of the Corporation upon two-thirds (2/3) vote of the Board of Directors. - (b) Application forms cannot be changed except at the annual meeting of the Board or at another duly called meeting held for that purpose. - (c) Applications for membership can be submitted for consideration only during the months of August, September, and October. - (5) Classification Change Requests.
+Changes to a member's classification can be made by formal request to the President.
+Associate members will have first preference to become an Active member over any other applications for Active membership.
+All applications will be honored in the order of request received by the Corporation.